miranda-zhang/cloud-computing-schema/example/gcloud/network.md

 ```
 [A cached version of the result after transformation.](../jq/gcloud/internet.json)

-Manually add in the destination info.
+Manually add in the destination and special rate info.
 Removed duplicated entry of "CP-COMPUTEENGINE-INTERNET-EGRESS-APAC-APAC",
 it is the same as "CP-COMPUTEENGINE-INTERNET-EGRESS-NA-NA".
 [Result after manual change.](../jq/gcloud/internet_destination.json)